 As the night spreads, the blue of the sky disappears.

 IF YOU ARE AT LEAST TWENTY-EIGHT (28) YEARS OF AGE, CLICK THE IMAGE ABOVE TO READ MY NOVEL WATCH OUT: THE FINAL VERSION.

 Even “Chuck” Palahniuk’s most devoted followers will have a hard time getting through Rant (2007), a book about thrill-seeking that is devoid of a single thrill.
 As insipid as they are, at least Palahniuk’s other books are EZ-2-Read.
 Rant, however, is not merely stupid–it is also deadeningly, mind-numbingly tedious.
 While trudging through its pages, the essence of boredom was revealed to me.

-Rant is compacted of endlessly babbling voices.
+Rant is compact of endlessly babbling voices.
 Each voice narrates a piece of Buster Casey’s life, a Typhoid Mary who has spread rabies across the United States.
-But there is nothing new to be learned about Casey after the sixth page (Pages One through Six are titled, imaginatively, “An Introduction”) and what we do know is never vividly or convincingly described.
+But there is nothing to be learned about Casey after the sixth page (Pages One through Six are titled, imaginatively, “An Introduction”), and what we have already learned is never vividly or convincingly described.
 To be absolutely explicit: The plot doesn’t move.
 It stagnates.
 There is no progression.
 No motor drives the narrative.
 Nothing is narrated between Pages Seven through 319 that hasn’t been narrated in the first six pages.

 Rant is littered with pop-nihilistic syllogisms, statements of the obvious that are presented as “deep truths”: “Rant meant that no one is happy, anywhere” (p.
 12).
 Who doesn’t know that car-salesmen mimic the body language of potential clients?